-Welcome to Junior School!
+Welcome to Junior School

 In the Junior School years, as children grow, their sense of themselves and their world expands.
 They begin to see themselves as members of larger communities.
 They are interested in and like to speculate on other times, places and societies.
 They begin to understand and appreciate different points of view, develop the ability to think in more abstract terms and undertake sustained activities for longer periods.